-The cost of R22 is going up because of the decreasing supply, and will not be obtainable for use at all by 2020.
+The cost of R22 is going up because of the decreasing supply, and will no longer be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioner was made after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
-However, if your air conditioning system was manufactured before January 2010, you have some options:
+However, if your AC equipment was made before January 2010, you have a few options:

-2) Call an expert to replace the parts in your current AC equipment to help make it compatible with approved A/C refrigerant.
+2) Call a professional to replace the parts in your current air conditioning system to help make it compatible with approved A/C refrigerant.
 Understand, though, this is not recommended because it could invalidate your warranty(ies).

 3) Keep using recycled R22 until 2020.

 READY TO BE DONE WITH IT?